Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! ๐ŸŽ‰

 • ROI: Has this newsletter directly influenced a business decision?

-• Uniqueness: Does it provide information I can't get elsewhere?
+• Uniqueness: Does it provide information I cannot get elsewhere?

-• Actionability: Does it contain insights I can actually implement?
+• Actionability: Does it contain insights I can implement?

-• Timeliness: Is the information still relevant to my current goals?
+• Timeliness: Is the information still relevant to current goals?

 "